Esri/public-transit-tools/better-bus-buffers/UsersGuide.md

 The *[Count Trips at Points](#CountTripsAtPoints)* tool counts the number of transit trips available within a designated distance of specific point locations during a time window.
 The output is a copy of the input point locations with fields indicating the number of transit trips available within a short walk during a time window.

+The *[Count Trips at Points Online](#CountTripsAtPointsOnline)* does the same thing as the *Count Trips at Points* tool, but it uses the ArcGIS Online Origin-Destination Cost Matrix service so that you don't need your own network datasets or a Network Analyst license.

 The *[Count Trips at Stops](#CountTripsAtStops)* tool counts the number of transit trips that visit the stops in your transit system during a time window.
 The output is a feature class of your GTFS stops with fields indicating the number of transit trips that visit those stops.

 The *[Count High Frequency Routes at Stops](#CountHighFrequencyRoutesAtStops)* tool counts the number of routes at each stop that meet a desired headway threshold.
 The output is a feature class of your GTFS stops with field indicating trip and headway statistics along with a count of the number of routes at the stop that has headways of a desired threshold or shorter.

 Detailed instructions for each of these tools is given later in this document.

 ##Software requirements
 * ArcGIS 10.0 or higher with a Desktop Basic (ArcView) license, or ArcGIS Pro 1.2 or higher.
-* Network Analyst extension.
-(You can run the *Count Trips at Stops* tool even if you do not have Network Analyst.)
+* The *Count Trips at Points Online* tool cannot be run with ArcGIS 10.0.
+* The *Count High Frequency Routes at Stops* tool requires ArcGIS 10.4 or higher or ArcGIS Pro 1.2 or higher.
 * You need the Desktop Advanced (ArcInfo) license in order to run the *Count Trips in Polygon Buffers around Stops* tool.
-* You need either Pandas installed in your ArcGIS Python install or ArcGIS 10.4 and above to use the *Count High Frequency Routes At Stops* tool.
+* * All tools except *Count Trips at Stops*, *Count Trips at Points Online*, and *Count High Frequency Routes at Stops* require the Network Analyst extension.
+* For the *Count Trips at Points Online*, an ArcGIS Online account with routing privileges and sufficient credits for your analysis.

 ##Data requirements
 * A valid GTFS dataset.
 If your GTFS dataset has blank values for arrival_time and departure_time in stop_times.txt, you will not be able to run this tool.
+You can download and use the [Interpolate Blank Stop Times] (http://www.arcgis.com/home/item.html?id=040da6b55503489b90fa51eea6483932) tool to estimate blank arrival_time and departure_time values for your dataset if you still want to use it in BetterBusBuffers.
 * For some functionality, a network dataset with street data for your area of interest.
 * For the *Count Trips at Points* tool, a feature class of your points of interest.